bhuvaneshbehara/RTL-to-GDSII_SOC_TapeoutProgram/DAY1/Readme.md

 ```

-## 4. LAB:How to use GTKWave and Iverilog with a 2-to-1 Multiplexer example
+## 4. Lab: How to use GTKWave and Iverilog with a 2-to-1 Multiplexer example

 Let’s simulate a simple **2-to-1 multiplexer** using iverilog and gtkwave.